vivekd16/agentic/docs/tools/index.md

 Although you can always use "plain functions" for tools, Agentic has some special support for particular tool patterns.

-**RunContext**
+**ThreadContext**

-When your agent is started, a `RunContext` object is created and preserved through the lifetime of the run session.
+When your agent is started, a `ThreadContext` object is created and preserved through the lifetime of the run session.
 This object can hold arbitrary state that your agent can use during the run.
-Tool functions just need to define a parameter called `run_context` to receive the object when they are invoked:
+Tool functions just need to define a parameter called `thread_context` to receive the object when they are invoked:

 ```
-    def hello_func(self, run_context: RunContext, message):
+    def hello_func(self, thread_context: ThreadContext, message):
         print(message)
-        print("I am running in agent: ", run_context.agent.name)
+        print("I am running in agent: ", thread_context.agent.name)
 ```

-RunContext also offers various utility methods for getting access to system services.
+ThreadContext also offers various utility methods for getting access to system services.

 ## Tool return types